W-Tran/home-credit-default-risk/README.md

 More information about the competition, its data files, and features can be found on the [competition website](https://www.kaggle.com/c/home-credit-default-risk).

-I did not personally enter this competition, I instead learned a great deal from the various notebooks that were shared with the community whilst the competition was ongoing and after it had ended.
+I did not enter this competition.
+I instead learned a great deal from the various notebooks that were shared with the community whilst the competition was ongoing and after it had ended.
 I believe that this competition is a great case study on how to handle a large amount of data (>10000000 rows) spread across multiple tables and using scalable ML algorthims that works well with large volumes of data.